Submitted by Paula Lillard Preschlack

 “Makeovers” at Home

 Now and then your family may need a “makeover.”
 In my family, we changed the family room from a TV room into a library, surrounded by bookshelves on two sides, with a low shelf where we rotated puzzles, board games, cards, a globe, and limited art supplies.
 On the coffee table between the two couches we put a big Atlas and field guides of trees, wildflowers, and birds.
 We rotated the “coffee table” books on this table each week.
 This worked wonderfully because our children had lots of toys in other places around the house, but the library became our family room; the room inspired curiosity, reflection, discussion, and exploration.
 We were surrounded by books!
 This may spark some ideas for your own home.
+If you're looking for more ideas and inspiration to create a good space at home for fostering your children's reading then take a look at some interior design options which could be used in a kid's room - https://collov.com/inspiration/kids_room.
 Sometimes you need to reset your expectations at home, rearrange the space, or establish a new routine.
+Perhaps some new wallpaper would be beneficial to re-focus the child.
+That sort of change could re-spark their interest in being in their bedroom reading.
+Little changes can make big differences, so it might be worth giving their room a makeover to make them want to read in their room.

 One more word on technology for the future: Now that my own children are almost 16 and 18, they have smartphones for daily travel and communication and laptop computers for working at school.
 When we walk into our house, my children, my husband, and I place our phones in a charging dock in the kitchen.
 Our rule is that phones and laptops may only be on the first level of the house, never upstairs where our bedrooms are.
 The phones stay in the dock, stationed, when we all go upstairs to bed at night.
 The laptops stay in the kitchen area to be used for homework at the kitchen table or somewhere else on the first floor.
 In other words, no screens travel through the house.
 They have definite locations and boundaries that are visible and clear.
 This has made it a peaceful home where we laugh and talk with each other.
 I cannot tell you how happy we are that we created these boundaries!